 hat proved key for Barack Obama was not that he was born to a black man and a white woman, but that his white family approved of the union, and approved of the child who came from it.
-They did this in 1961—a time when sex between black men and white women, in large swaths of the country, was not just illegal but fraught with mortal danger.
-My President Was Black
+They did this in 1961—a time when sex between black men and white women, in large swaths… Continue reading My President Was Black

 Obama was born into a country where laws barring his very conception—let alone his ascendancy to the presidency—had long stood in force.
 A black president would always be a contradiction for a government that, throughout most of its history, had oppressed black people.
-The attempt to resolve this contradiction through Obama—a black man with deep roots in the white world—was remarkable.
-The price it exacted, incredible.
-The world it gave way to, unthinkable.
-My President Was Black
+The attempt to resolve this contradiction through Obama—a black man with deep… Continue reading My President Was Black

 He had an ability to emote a deep and sincere connection to the hearts of black people, while never doubting the hearts of white people.
 My President Was Black